Avir-AI/EEG_Applications_Hub/README.md

   <li><a href="http://www.prof-buettner.de/downloads/gross2020a.pdf">A Novel Machine Learning Approach for High-Performance Diagnosis of Premature Internet Addiction Using the Unfolded EEG Spectra</a></li>
   <li><a href="https://www.frontiersin.org/journals/psychiatry/articles/10.3389/fpsyt.2020.00676/full">Neuropsychophysiological Measures of Alcohol Dependence: Can We Use EEG in the Clinical Assessment?
 </a></li>
+  <li><a href="https://link.springer.com/article/10.1007/s10899-024-10332-4">Problematic Gaming and Gambling: A Systematic Review of Task-Specific EEG Protocols</a></li>
+  <li><a href="https://www.sciencedirect.com/science/article/abs/pii/S0022395624004059">Multimodal Analysis of Cortical Activation in Young Male Adults with Internet Gaming Disorder: A Resting State EEG-fNIRS Study</a></li>

 </details>